-(b) the absence of any reference to a duty to consult or give a hearing, in this Act exempts the official or authority exercising a power or performing a duty from the duty to proceed fairly in respect of all persons entitled to be heard.

-(5) Explanatory notes, printed in bold italics, at the beginning of Chapters and Parts must not be used in the interpretation of any provision of this Act.
+- (b) the absence of any reference to a duty to consult or give a hearing, in this Act exempts the official or authority exercising a power or performing a duty from the duty to proceed fairly in respect of all persons entitled to be heard. - (5) Explanatory notes, printed in bold italics, at the beginning of Chapters and Parts must not be used to interpret this Act.